mjdrushton/potential-pro-fit/docs/runners.rst

 	runner : HPC
 	...

-For completeness the ``type : Template`` directive indicates that these jobs use the :ref:`Template <fittingtool-jobfactories-Template>` job-factory (see :ref:`fittingtool-jobfactories` for more).
+For completeness the ``type : Template`` directive indicates that these jobs use the :ref:`Template <pprofit-jobfactories-Template>` job-factory (see :ref:`pprofit-jobfactories` for more).

 Runner Reference
 ================

-.. _fittingtool-runners-local:
+.. _pprofit-runners-local:

 Local
 ^^^^^

 :Type-Name: Local
-:Description: Runs jobs on the same computer as the ``fittingTool.py`` script.
+:Description: Runs jobs on the same computer as the ``pprofit`` script.
-	This runner spawns :ref:`nprocesses <fittingtool-runners-local-nprocesses>` processes.
-This means that a maximum of :ref:`nprocesses <fittingtool-runners-local-nprocesses>` jobs can run at the same time.
+	This runner spawns :ref:`nprocesses <pprofit-runners-local-nprocesses>` processes.
+This means that a maximum of :ref:`nprocesses <pprofit-runners-local-nprocesses>` jobs can run at the same time.

 \